CrispyCB/docs-repository/Installing an IRC client on Ubuntu 16.04 (working).md

 ###Method 2: Compiling HexChat from the Source Archive

-To compile HexChat from the source, you'll need a few things first:
+In order to compile HexChat from the source, you'll need a few things first:

 * Git
 * The build dependencies for HexChat